121st Air Refueling Wing: Vietnam War and late Cold War era

 In the spring of 1970, the 178th TFG's F-84F Thunderstreaks were sent to Davis-Monthan AFB for storage, the squadron receiving Vietnam War veteran F-100D/F Super Sabres.
 Concentration on the qualifications of aircrews, munitions load crews and the attainment of a C-3 combat readiness rating were the primary objectives for 1971.
 The group achieved C-3 on 30 August, a first for F-100D-equipped Air Guard units.
 January 1972 saw the squadron in extensive practice for their pending 9th Air Force Operational Readiness Inspection (ORI).
 The ORI was conducted in March and the 9th Air Force did not agree with the unit's C-3 rating.
 A retake was scheduled in June, with the 162d TFS coming away with the TAC-confirmed rating of C-1, the first F-100D squadron to achieve this feat.
 In 1971, the 180th TFG retired its Thunderstreaks and also converted to the F-100 Super Sabre.

 In 1971, Clinton County Air Force Base was closed as a result of the Nixon Administration looking to save money because of the Vietnam War.
 As part of the moving out of units from Clinton County AFB, the 160th ARG was moved to Lockbourne Air Force Base near Columbus, Ohio.

 In February 1972, the 179th TGS also retired its Thunderstreaks and converted to the F-100 Super Sabre.
 The squadron flew the F-100s until the winter of 1976 when the 179th was transferred from Tactical Air Command to Military Airlift Command on 5 January.
-At this time, the unit converted to the C-130B Hercules and received a complement of eight aircraft.
+At this time, the unit converted to the Lockheed C-130B Hercules and received a complement of eight aircraft.
 With the change of equipment, the unit was designated a Tactical Airlift Group.